-Settlement Boundary
+Development Boundary

-In historical terms, rural villages like Ranby have often been protected by the designation of a settlement boundary adopted in a statutory Local Plan.
-With a settlement boundary in place, development is only permitted inside of the envelope or outside of it in carefully controlled circumstances (for example to provide affordable housing or to meet the needs of the rural community).
-The purpose of the newly drawn settlement boundary is to ensure that sufficient land is identified to meet residential need and that this is available in the most sustainable locations.
+In historical terms, rural villages like Ranby have often been protected by the designation of a Development Boundary adopted in a statutory Local Plan.
+With a Development Boundary in place, development is only permitted inside of the envelope or outside of it in carefully controlled circumstances (for example to provide affordable housing or to meet the needs of the rural community).
+The purpose of the newly drawn Development Boundary is to ensure that sufficient land is identified to meet residential need and that this is available in the most sustainable locations.